Research on the efficacy of HIV vaccines in humans is close to its inception; and there are others that may emerge in 2017!

-This is based vaccine in CMV- Opens in another tab - produced by Louis Picker in Oregon, USA, whichcaused great excitementthree years ago, when she seemed to have healed completely, 55% of a group of monkeys placed as subjects of surgery.
-CMV is another vector of "live" that mimics the spread of true HIV infection.
-The monkeys developed infections when infected with SIV, the simian equivalent of HIV, but responded harshly to the presence of infection and peakviral loadthese monkeys were very low and, optionally, the virus disappeared completely.
-Picker said they have now played the same results in many other monkeys.
-Furthermore, the effect seems quite persistent; when re-exposed to new infections by SIV in periods of 2 to 6 years after their initial infection and 3 to 7 years after vaccination, 80% of the monkeys that originally offered a good response were still protected from SIV through vaginal delivery and 56 % by rectally.
+This is based vaccine in CMV - opens on another tab - produced by Louis Picker in Oregon, USA, which caused great excitement three years ago, when it seemed to have healed completely, 55% of a group of monkeys placed as subjects of the surgery.
+CMV is another "live" vector that mimics the spread of a true HIV infection.
+Monkeys developed infections when infected with SIV, the simian HIV equivalent, but responded strongly to the presence of the infection and the peak of the viral load of these monkeys were very low and eventually the virus completely disappeared.
+Picker said that they now have reproduced the same results on many other monkeys.
+Moreover, the effect seems quite persistent; when reexposed with new SIV infections in periods from 2 to 6 years after their initial infection and from 3 to 7 years after vaccination, 80% of the monkeys that originally offered a good response were still protected from SIV through vaginal delivery and 56 % by rectal route.

-You can ignore all the words in green.
-It is an explanation about my certain "editorial policy that I would rate as when little,"stunt ".
+You can skip the whole stretch in green.
+It is my explanation of certain "editorial policies that I would classify as, when little,"stunt ".

-I make an aside here: Note that all these tests speak in terms of at least 6 years.
-This has dismantles the "promise" of amfAR, thea cure for 2020!
+I make an aside here: Note that all these exams speak in terms of at least 6 years.
+This already dismantles AmFar's "promise" of a cure for 2020!

-It is foolhardy (pardon the bad word) throw in unprotected sex of any nature, to believe that "the cure will appear soon" and, therefore, re-share "equipment" for injecting drug use.
-I think the ideal is not to use drugs, with this and other"Exceptions"correlated, and yet, if it is to use injectable drugs, please !!!!!
+It is reckless (with forgiveness for the bad word) to throw yourself into unprotected sex of any nature, to believe that "healing will appear soon" and, with that, to return to share "equipment" for injecting drug use.
+I think the ideal is not to use drugs, with this and other "Exceptions" correlated, and in the meantime, if you are going to use injectable drugs, please !!!!!
 Do not share needles and syringes!

-People who come to this site, I know what I hear and read every day by people who, for one reason or another, and, in general, most of it is composed of people of both sexes and a very wide range of "sexual visions" in great despair not knowing if they can or can not believe that his "non-reactive" is real and other questions, in particular, those who discover patients, some already achieved byopportunistic diseasesin situations several times outright (test yourself, ignoring a problem does not solve the issue and, on the contrary, it tends to worsen it) ...
+People who come to this site, I know what I hear and read every day from people who, for one reason or another, being that, in general, the majority are people of both sexes and with a sexual desires, in great desperation for not knowing if they can or can not believe that their "non-reagent" is real and other doubts, and especially those who find themselves opportunistic diseases in situations that are several times definitive (test yourself, ignoring a problem does not solve the problem and, on the contrary, only tends to worsen it) ...

-The vaccine based on CMV does not work by producing antibodies: it stimulates cells to kill infected cells, and that's why "sniffs" ongoing infections, unlike others, that prevent infection.
-When Parker's team analyzed the results, they found a completely new type of immune response. infected cells typically exhibit the points of viral proteins they contain on their surface, such as distress beacons.
-The "raising".
-(Translator's note: The original is "flagpoles" seems to be an idiomatic expression and melhos response I received came from Google translator who responded with "masts" I decided to "hoist", which is what seems to happen to. cell, which hoisted a 'flag' and shows the identity of the attacker or offender).
-What it is to a large extraneous variables recognition proteins called MHC or MHC 1a 2 (MHC class meanshistocompatibility).
-These classically serve as a warning to the CD4 cells send "reinforcements" for the purpose of killing compromised cells as well as an early warning system composed of proteins that attract CD8 cells to kill the virus in infected cells directly.
+The CMV-based vaccine does not work by producing antibodies: it stimulates cells that kill infected cells, which is why it "sniffs" ongoing infections, unlike others, that prevent infection.
+When Parker's team analyzed the results, they found an entirely new type of immune response.
+Infected cells usually display the viral protein spots that they contain on their surface, as distress flags.
+The "hoisting".
+(Translator's note: The original is flagpoles, it seems to be an idiomatic expression and the best response I received came from the Google translator who replied with "masts."
+I decided to "hoist", which is what seems to happen with cell, which hoots a "flag" and shows the identity of the attacker or attacker).
+This consists of an enormous recognition of strange variable proteins, called MHC 1a or MHC 2 (MHC means class of histocompatibility).
+These classically alert CDXUMUMX cells to send "reinforcements" to kill compromised cells, as well as a warning system composed of proteins that attract CD4 cells to kill the virus directly in infected cells.

-The vaccine, which is making use CMV vector as produced responses 2 MHC class, and also raised a completely different type of immune response to molecules MHC class E. These alert the innate immune system and natural killer cells (NK is a cell of the immune system which acts as an agent state that systematically checks every cell in the body in search of problematic cells or hazardous - such as may arise as a polyp in the intestine, which could via give a cancer - and kills them or order them to be a suicideapoptosis(Open in another tab).
-This answer was never seen to this day - either in a vaccine or, strangely, the natural CMV infection.
+The vaccine, which is making use CMV vector as produced responses 2 MHC class, and also raised a completely different type of immune response to molecules MHC class E. These alert the innate immune system and natural killer cells (NK is a cell of the immune system that acts as a state agent that systematically checks every cell in the body for problematic or potentially dangerous cells - such as those that can arise as a polyp in the gut that could lead to cancer - and kills them or order them to commit suicide in a apoptosis (opens in another tab).
+This response has never been seen until this day - either in a vaccine or, strangely, in the natural CMV infection.

 Parker's team is trying to develop vaccines with human CMV range.
 Human CMV has genes that are analogous to the two missing genes in CMV that infects rhesus monkeys and the big question is whether the human vector will produce the same immune response, with such effective action.
 A dose escalation study is scheduled and will seek to obtain, with the CMV acting as a vector and it is expected that produces a more conventional response of responses with MHC-1a and 2, and if this attempt is successful will to seek by stimulating a response of an MHC-E.

-Reviewed by Claudio Souza (if any typos or spelling, consider my dyslexia accompanied a rather long peripheral neuropathy ... and tell me this Claudio Souza- Please note that your email client creates a message with the subject already.
-Please keep this subject, because I have a specific rule in my email client and yao allows a sound to play and a visual warning as well.
-In this way I will have the opportunity to resolve "the thing" as soon as possible.
+Reviewed by Claudio Souza (if any typos or spelling, consider my dyslexia accompanied a rather long peripheral neuropathy ... and tell me this Claudio Souza - Note that your email client will create a message already with the subject.
+Please keep this in mind as I have a specific rule in my email client and iao allows a sound to be played and a visual warning as well.
+This way I will be able to solve "the thing" as soon as possible.
 Thank you )

 A very interesting video for those interested in the body.
 On the basis of my survival and also with regard to the Mara, is the knowledge we have of our bodies and a constant and diurnal observation of the behavior of our bodies (...)

-This is just a brief summary of some of the presentations on the development of a vaccine in HIVR4P conference.
-Many more studies can be explored by the book summary viewhere, The webcastshere, And the postershere.
+This is just a brief summary of some of the presentations on the development of a vaccine at the HIVR4P conference.
+Many more studies can be explored by previewing the book summary here, two webcasts here, posters here.

-Schuitermaker H. In toward a vaccine against HIV: (pre) clinical-evaluation of Prime-Boost schemes Using Ad26 and MVA with mosaic antigens and soluble proteins Gp140 ... explanation session to the plenary.
-Conference Research HIV prevention (HIVR4P 2016), Chicago, plenary presentation SY01.03, 2016.see the webcast here.
+Schuitermaker H. Towards an HIV vaccine: (pre-) clinical evaluation of Prime-Boost schemes Using Ad26 and MVA with mosaic antigens and soluble proteins Gp140 ...
+Explanation session to plenary.
+Conference for HIV Prevention Research (HIVR4P 2016), Chicago, SY01.03 presentation plenary, 2016. see the webcast here.

-Picker L. Development of a vaccine based on cytomegalovirus action as "organic delivery vehicle.
-Conference on Research for HIV prevention, Chicago, Presentation at simpóso SY06.03, 2016.See the webcast here.
+Picker L. Development of a vaccine based on the action of cytomegalovirus as an "organic delivery vehicle.
+Conference on HIV Prevention Research, Chicago, Symposium presentation SY06.03, 2016.See the webcast here.